Topic outline

 Weekly Schedule

 The course is held on the second term.
-The tentative schedule for A.A.
-2022/23 is provided in table below.
+The schedule for A.A.
+2023/24 is provided in table below.

-The first lecture of the course will be ON FEBRUARY 21st 2023 h.
-11.30 (note the slightly delayed starting time for only this lecture).
+The first lecture of the course will be ON FEBRUARY 20th 2024 h.
+11.00.
 The course will be hybrid, both in person and online on the dedicated MS Team.

 Recordings of the lectures will be made available to the students following the course.